Manifold Constraint Regularization for Remote Sensing Image Generation: Methods

-The network $F$ is trained together with the discriminator, $\beta$ is the hyperparameter.
-In the optimal case, the network $F$ will learn the relationship between the samples, and $F(z_i,z_j)=1$ if sample $x_i$ and sample $x_j$ are from the same class/mode.
-In our experiments, we find that the choice of the pre-trained encoder has no impact on the final results.
-For the representations $Z$, it has been shown that different network layers are responsible for different levels of detail in the generated image.
-Empirically, the latter blocks of the generator have more effect on the style (e.g. texture and color) of the image whereas the earlier blocks impact the coarse structure or content of the image \cite{styleclip}.
-Thus, we choose features from a shallow network layer of the discriminator as representations $Z$ in our experiments.
+The network $\boldsymbol{F}$ is first pretrained on the training dataset, with $Z$ being extracted by $f_{\mathrm{pre}}$.
+Then, it is trained together with the discriminator.
+In the optimal case, the network $\boldsymbol{F}$ will learn the relationship between the samples, and $M(i,j)$ will be close to 1 for data points belonging to the same submanifold, and close to 0 for points from different submanifolds.
+In our experiments, we find that the choice of the pre-trained encoder has little impact on the final results.